+(Mark one)

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 X

+FOR THE YEAR ENDED DECEMBER 31, 2022

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Commission file number 001-36325

+(Exact name of registrant as specified in its charter)

+Delaware

-rk one) \times ANNUAL REPORT PURSUANT ΓΟ SECTION 13 OR 15(d) OF THE SEC URITI ES EXCHANGE ACT OF 1934 FOR THE YEAR ENDED DECEMBER 31, 2021 OR TRANSITION REPORT PURSUA 1934 NT TO SECTION 13 OR 15(d) OF THE SECUI RITIES EXCHANGE ACT OF Commission file number 001-36325 NOW INC. (Exact name of registrant as specified in its charter) Delaware 6-4191184 (State of Incorporation) (IRS I dentification No.) 7402 North Eldridge Parkway, Houston, Texas 77041 (Address of principal executive offices) (281) 823-4700 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 DNOW New York Stock Exchange Sec rities registered pursuant to Section 12(g) of the Act: N Vone Indica ate by check mark if the registrant is a well-known seasone d issuer, as defined in Rule 405 of the Securities Act.
-Yes No 🗆 Indica ate by check mark if the registrant is not required to file rep orts pursuant to Section 13 or Section 15 (d) of the Act.
-Yes ports required to be filed by Section 13 or 15(d) of the Securities I No ⊠ ct of 1934 during the preceding 12 months (or for such s shorter period that the registrant was required to file such re eports), and (2) has been subject to such filing requirements for the e past 90 da ys.
-Yes ⊠ No □ 5 ctronically every Interactive Data File required to be submitted pur rsuant to Ru ale 405 of Regulation S-T during the preceding 12 ns (or for such shorter period that the registrant was require • ted filer, an accelerated filer, a non-accelerated filer, a smaller repo ler reporting company," and "emerging growth company" in Rule \times Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company emerging growth company, indicate by check mark if the reards provided pursuant to Section 13(a) of the Exchange A egistrant has elected not to use the extended transition period for cc omplying w rith any new or revised financial accounting on and attestation to its management's assessment of the effectiver ness of its in nternal control over financial reporting under Section , gistered public accounting firm that prepared or issued its audit rep 1 0 Indica te by check mark whether the registrant is a shell company γ (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \times ggregate market value of common stock held by non-affilia any's common stock (excluding 675,439 unvested restricte ates of the registrant as of June 30, 2021 was \$1.0 billion.
-As of Fe d shares) outstanding. ebruary 10, 2022, there were 110,558,831 shares of the Documents Incorporated by Reference Portio ons of the Proxy Statement in connection with the 2022 An nual Meeting of Stockholders are incorporated in Part III of this re eport.
+(State of Incorporation)

+7402 North Eldridge Parkway, Houston, Texas 77041

+(Address of principal executive offices)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 DNOW New York Stock Exchange Securities re gistered pursuant to Section 12(g) of th ne Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆 Indicate by check mark if the registrant is not required to file reports pursua ant to Section 13 or Section 15 (d) of the Act.
+Yes 🗋 No 🗵 Indicate by check mark whether the registrant (1) has filed all reports requi 2 such shorter period that the registrant was required to file such reports), and Indicate by check mark whether the registrant has submitted electronically months (or for such shorter period that the registrant was required to submit mitted pursuant to Kule 405 of Regulation S-1 during the preceding 12 Indicate by check mark whether the registrant is a large accelerated filer, a definitions of "large accelerated filer," "accelerated filer," "smaller reportir n accelerated filer, a non-accelerated filer, a sm ☑ Large accelerated filer Accelerated filer □ Non-accelerated filer □ Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant ha as elected not to use the extended transition per riod for complying with any new or revised financial accounting standards provided pursuant to Section $13(a)$ of the Exchange Act. \Box Indicate by check mark whether the registrant has filed a report on and atte station to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered pu 6 If securities are registered pursuant to Section 12(b) of the Act, indicate by e 11 previously issued financial statements.
+Indicate by check mark whether any of those error corrections are restatem officers during the relevant recovery period pursuant to §240.10D-1(b). tive-based compensation received by any of the registrant's executive Indicate by sheal mark whether the registrant is a shall company (as define ad in Dula 10h 2 of the Evolution A at) Vec

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No 🗵

+The aggregate market value of common stock held by non-affiliates of the registrant as of June 30, 2022 was \$1.0 billion.
+As of February 9, 2023, there were 110,326,665 shares of the Company's common stock (excluding 1,426,028 unvested restricted shares) outstanding.

+Documents Incorporated by Reference Portions of the Proxy Statement in connection with the 2023 Annual Meeting of Stockholders are incorporated in Part III of this report.

+(IRS Identification No.)